La Trinidad, Benguet

+Etymology

+The town's name is the Spanish La Trinidad, referring to the Most Blessed Trinity.

 History

 Spanish period

 The valley encompassing La Trinidad was originally called "Benguet", a thriving community of Ibaloi migrants from Tinek.
-Natives traded local products, which included gold, with nearby lowland towns that had Dominican and Augustinian missions established.
-About 1616, the procurator general of Manila, Hemando de los Rios Coronel became interested in the mountain gold and proposed to the Spanish King to expedite its search.
-He wrote both Alonso Fajardo, the Governor of Manila, and the Archbishop of Manila in December 1618 that it was the solution to both the abandoned missions as well as the depleted colonial treasury.
+Natives traded local products, which included gold, with nearby lowland towns that already had Dominican and Augustinian missions established.
+In around 1616, Procurator-General of Manila, Hernándo de los Ríos Coronel, became interested in the mountains' gold and proposed to expedite its search to King Philip IV of Spain.
+He wrote in December 1618 to both Alonso Fajardo, the Governor of Manila, and Miguel García Serrano, the Archbishop of Manila, that it was the solution to both the abandoned missions as well as the depleted colonial treasury.
 Fajardo requested feedback from the religious orders on this matter; whether waging a war against the Igorots was just.
-Only the Jesuits objected with the war, preferring only that their "mines be occupied in the name of his Majesty".
+Only the Jesuits objected to the war, preferring only that their "mines be occupied in the name of His Majesty".

-In 1620, Fajardo sent the first expedition under Captain Garcia Aldana y Cabrera, Governor of Pangasinan.
-Aldana and his men took the route from Aringay, crossing the Naguilian River to Duplas (La Union), then followed the Bornotan (Santo Rosario) River eventually reaching Takdian.
+In 1620, Fajardo sent the first expedition under Captain García Aldana y Cabrera, Governor of Pangasinan.
+Aldana and his men took the route from Aringay, crossing the Naguilian River to Duplas (now in La Union), then followed the Bornotan (Santo Rosario) River eventually reaching Takdian.
 Upon arriving at the mining community of Bua, the men found only a recently burned village, suggesting the natives fled with nothing for them to plunder.
 Aldana examined the Antamok mines and was able to gather some gold.

-A second expedition was sent in 1623 under the command of Sergeant Major Antonio Carreño de Valdes.
+A second expedition was sent in 1623 under the command of Sergeant Major Antonio Carreño de Valdés.
 Carreño was able to repel some Igorot assaults, building two forts; 'Fort Santiago' overlooking the present Santo Nino mines, and 'Fort del Rosario' in the Antamok-Itogon area.
-The Igorots submitted to Spanish authorities only to strike back when the rainy season made it difficult to send manpower and new supplies, prompting the Spaniards to retreat.
+The Igorots submitted to Spanish authorities, only to strike back when the rainy season made it difficult to send manpower and new supplies, prompting the Spaniards to retreat.